BOTANICAL REFERENCE

 (Glycyrrhiza glabra)

-Digestive health -- Stomach upset and acid reflux)
+Adaptogen (stress reliever); Antioxidant; Anti-inflammatory (swelling); Digestive health -- Stomach upset and acid reflux)

+Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.
 Those suffering from high blood pressure, heart disease, kidney or liver problems, or hypokalemia (low potassium) should avoid taking licorice root.

 Milk Thistle